Kitware/ParaView/Documentation/dev/build.md

 * [Develop ParaView](git/develop.md) - Create a fork and checkout the source code.
     - A useful directory structure is ParaView/src for the git source tree, ParaView/build for the build tree, and if needed, ParaView/install for the install directory.
-    - Please follow the instructions in [git/develop.md] for creating a fork and setting up the repository for contributing to ParaView.
+    - If you wish to contribute bug fixes or features to ParaView, please follow the instructions in [git/develop.md] for creating a fork and setting up the repository for contributing.

 Run CMake
 ---------